 - Still others just aren’t that hungry.

 Try a big plate and a small portion.
-If your child remarks upon the change, tell her that she doesn’t seem to want more food but that she can always ask for more if she’s hungry.
+If your child remarks upon the change, casually tell them that they don’t seem to want more food but that they can always ask for more if they’re hungry.

 The big plate along with the small portion changes the perception and makes dinner time feel less over facing and more manageable.